MITHaystack/HOPS/README.md

 ```
 make test
 ```
+Note: If you've enabled `HOPS_ENABLE_REMOTE_TEST_DATA` then it will try to download the test data tarball from gemini.

 ### Building the documentation
 HOPS supports the ability to build the documentation as well as the code with `make` by doing the following: